In a job search, recruiters can be one of your best assets.

-The hard part in your relationship with recruiters is that you may not know which recruiters are looking at your resume or LinkedIn profile.
+The hard part in your relationship with recruiters is that you may not know which recruiters are looking at your resume or your LinkedIn profile.

 Keep in mind, loyalty is not really dead.
 Many employers still want to hire employees long-term, especially smaller companies.
 They want to get a return on the investment they make in new hires.

-Sometimes when I speak with a candidate, they show no enthusiasm about the opportunity.
-They don’t ask questions about the company or job.
-They just want to submit their resume and move on to the next opportunity.
+These candidates just want to submit their resume and move on to the next opportunity.
 I even had one candidate tell me I was wasting his time telling him "too much" about the role.

 Always ask yourself what impression a recruiter would have of me if they read my post (i.e. rant about a boss or employer).

 A lack of Social Media footprint, mainly LinkedIn, may prompt a question regarding your comfort with current technology or trends.

-Even if the recruiter seems laid-back or even inexperienced, don’t assume anything.
+Even if the recruiter seems laid-back or even inexperienced, do not assume anything.
 They could be very sharp and are good at hiding this to see how you respond.